 In Tell the Truth.
-Make It Matter.
-Beth Kephart offers an insider’s look at the making of true tales—and an illustrated workbook to guide the wild ride.
+Make It Matter., a one-of-a-kind memoir workbook, Beth Kephart offers an insider’s look at the making of true tales—and an illustrated workbook to guide the wild ride.
 Combining smartly selected samples with abundantly fresh ideas, dozens of original exercises with cautions, questions with answers, Kephart inspires, encourages, and persistently believes in those with a story to tell.

 Write this, Truth says.
 Read this.
 Consider this.
 Discover who you are.
 Have some honest fun with words.

 Truth should find a home among high school teachers, college professors, workshop leaders, autodidacts, secret writers and public ones.

 Writing memoir is a deeply personal, and consequential, undertaking.
 As the acclaimed author of five memoirs spanning significant turning points in her life, Beth Kephart has been both blessed and bruised by the genre.
 In Handling the Truth, she thinks out loud about the form—on how it gets made, on what it means to make it, on the searing language of truth, on the thin line between remembering and imagining, and, finally, on the rights of memoirists.
 Drawing on proven writing lessons and classic examples, on the work of her students and on her own memories of weather, landscape, color, and love, Kephart probes the wrenching and essential questions that lie at the heart of memoir.